0xSpaceShard/starknet-devnet/website/docs/predeployed.md

 ## Predeclared account classes

 Both Cairo 0 and Cairo 1 versions of OpenZeppelin account are always predeclared, regardless of the chosen predeployment variant.
-If you specify the `--predeclare-argent` flag on startup, the latest regular and multistig variants of Argent account will also be predeclared.
+If you specify `--predeclare-argent` on startup, the latest regular and multistig Argent account variants will also be predeclared.
+All predeclared classes can be used in DEPLOY_ACCOUNT transactions.

 ## Deploying an undeclared account